pingcap/docs-cn/dashboard/dashboard-session-share.md

 ---
 title: Share TiDB Dashboard Sessions
-summary: Learn how to share the current TiDB Dashboard session to other users.
+summary: TiDB Dashboard allows users to share their current session with others, eliminating the need for a user password.
+The inviter can generate an authorization code with specific sharing settings and provide it to the invitee.
+The invitee can then use the authorization code to sign in without a password.
 ---

 # Share TiDB Dashboard Sessions